ward/run/_posts/2022-01-16-slovenia-trip.md

 {% include image.html domain=site.baseurl url='/assets/img/202107-slovenia/20210729_132114.webp' description='The switchback countdown painted on the trees.
 Motivating or the opposite?' %}

-At the top is a border marker stone, some monuments aimed at promoting the friendship between the countries, and mementos of how the border used to be.
+At the top is a border marker stone, some monuments aimed at promoting the friendship between the countries, and mementos of how the border used to be (read: more border guards, less happy friendship).
 The Austrian side also gives you a magnificent view on a big valley.
 Walk a bit further east from the border marker, staying on the Austrian side, and you will find two cafés/restaurants and a cable cart taking you up and down to the village of Arnoldstein.
-We hung around a bit at the top, had a drink and a bite in one of the two places, and eventually made our way back down the easier of the two Slovenian options.
+We hung around a bit at the top, had a drink and a bite in one of the two places, and eventually made our way back down the easier of the two Slovenian routes.

 With the newfound knowledge of what border marker stones look like, we suddenly spotted quite a few of them indicating the Slovenian-Italian border.
 A sizeable